 Keyword research is the process of discovering and analyzing search terms that people enter into search engines.
 It forms the foundation of SEO strategy by identifying what your audience searches for, how often they search, and how competitive those terms are.
-Effective keyword research drives content strategy and optimization priorities.
+The results drive content strategy and optimization priorities.

 What is Keyword Research?